 As we all know by now (right?), ample melanin doesn’t eliminate your risk of skin cancer.
 But the chalky, ashy look of many sunscreens—especially the mineral kind, which physically blocks harmful UV rays by reflecting them—can really wreck a brown skin girl’s summertime glow.
 Thankfully, recent years have seen a real improvement in facial sunscreens aimed at a broader range of skin tones.
-Here, Chatelaine editors Denise Balkissoon and Radiyah Chowdhury share their favourites picks of the season.
+Here, Chatelaine‘s associate editor Radiyah Chowdhury and former executive editor Denise Balkissoon share their favourites picks.

 Our Absolute Faves